versionHQ/multi-agent-system/README.md

 # Overview

-An open-source, multi-agent RAG system that designs, generates, and autopilots messaging workflow.
+A framework for orchestration and multi-agent system that designs, generates, and autopilots messaging workflow.

-RAG agents are model agnostic.
+Agents are model agnostic.

-The workflow is created at individual level, and we will deploy it on third-party service destinations.
+Messaging workflows are created at individual user level, and will be deployed on third-party services.

 - [Playground (beta)](https://versi0n.io/)
 - [Landing page](https://home.versi0n.io)